ComputeCanada/magic_castle/docs/README.md

 abusing your administrator privileges.
-If after modifying the configuration, you think it would be good for Magic Castle to support your new features, make sure to submit an issue on the git repo or fork the slurm_cloud_puppet repo and make a pull request.
+If after modifying the configuration, you think it would be good for Magic Castle to support your new features, make sure to submit an issue on the git repo or fork the puppet-magic_castle repo and make a pull request.

 We will list here a few common customizations that are not currently supported directly by Magic Castle, but that are easy to do live.